 David Porter Leads Skidmore through the Nineties

 David Porter, formally a professor and president of Carleton College, became Skidmore's fifth president in 1987.
-President Porter, led the College in the overwhelmingly successful Journey Campaign, which allowed the College to increase endowment for student scholarships, fund special initiatives in library services, the sciences, and athletics, and construct the new Tang Teaching Museum and Art Gallery.
-President Porter's other initiatives, such as increasing diversity on campus, strengthening academic life, and expanding and improving campus buildings prepared the College for a new century of growth and achievement.
+President Porter led the college in the overwhelmingly successful Journey Campaign, which allowed Skidmore to increase endowment for student scholarships, fund special initiatives in library services, the sciences and athletics, and construct the new Tang Teaching Museum and Art Gallery.
+President Porter's other initiatives, such as increasing diversity on campus, strengthening academic life and expanding and improving campus buildings, prepared the college for a new century of growth and achievement.

-Philip A. Glotzbach — a philosopher, professor, academic administrator, and spokesperson on issues of higher education—became the seventh president of Skidmore College on July 1, 2003.
-He came to Skidmore following eleven years at the University of Redlands in Redlands, California, where he served as vice president for academic affairs and earlier was dean of the College of Arts and Sciences.
+Philip A. Glotzbach—a philosopher, professor, academic administrator and spokesperson on issues of higher education—became the seventh president of Skidmore College on July 1, 2003.
+He came to Skidmore following 11 years at the University of Redlands in Redlands, California, where he served as vice president for academic affairs and earlier was dean of the College of Arts and Sciences.